TheCandidStartup/TheCandidStartup.github.io/_drafts/spreadsheet-snapshot-data-structures.md

 {% include candid-image.html src="/assets/images/spreadsheet-snapshots-2023/lsm-segments.svg" alt="LSM-tree style doubling segment sizes" %}

 Every *k* operations you write out a new segment of size *k*.
 If there's an existing segment of the same size, you merge the two together into a segment of size *2k*.
 Repeat until you have at most one segment of each size.
 Keeping the snapshots up to date is *O(nlogn)*, which is good enough.
-Loading an initial view is *O(log(n/k))*, which is also good enough.
+Loading an initial view requires loading chunks from *O(log(n/k))* segments, which is also good enough.
 This is the same cost model you see for most global sorted order data structures and databases.

 Of course, there's [nothing new under the sun](https://www.dictionary.com/browse/nothing-new-under-the-sun).
 This is the same principle used by [log structured merge (LSM) trees](http://www.benstopford.com/2015/02/14/log-structured-merge-trees/), first made popular by [Google Big Table](http://static.googleusercontent.com/media/research.google.com/en//archive/bigtable-osdi06.pdf), and since used by many more [NoSQL](https://en.wikipedia.org/wiki/NoSQL) databases.